Kiinitix/large-prompt-collider/docs/DOCUMENTATION.md

-# GenAI Activity Tracker - Documentation
+# Large Prompt Collider (LPC) - Documentation

 Complete reference for setup, configuration, and operation.
 For a quick overview, see the top-level `README.md`; this document goes deeper on running the pieces individually, configuration, and troubleshooting.

 ## Table of contents